-My boss in the 1970s was Tim Wilkinson, the production director of the book publisher, The Folio Society.
+In the 1970s, my boss was Tim Wilkinson, then the production director of the book publisher, The Folio Society.
 He was a talented typographer with firm views of what was correct and what was not.
 I learnt a lot from him and I’m still grateful for the licence he gave me, an enthusiastic but inexperienced beginner.
-His own design preferences were restrained and austere, but commercial pressures from other directors and the society’s members often demanded a more gaudy approach.
+His own design preferences were restrained and austere, but commercial pressures from other directors and the society’s members often pushed him into taking a more gaudy approach.
 When you then showed him a proof or a piece of artwork there would be a slight sigh and a shake of the head: ‘Plenty of taste, and all of it bad’.

 If you want to make contact, here’s my email address.